-The Expert Group undertook an extensive consultation process with the IFs of Olympic, IOC Recognized and Non-IOC Recognized sports and sports disciplines, and evaluated the Prohibited
+The Expert Group undertook an extensive consultation process with the IFs of Olympic, IOC Recognized and Non-IOC Recognized sports and sports disciplines, and evaluated the Prohibited Substances and/or Prohibited Methods within the scope of the TDSSA from a physiological risk and ergogenic benefit perspective.

-2 The acronym 'EPOs' is used in this Technical Document to describe the substances included under the category S.2.1.1 of the 2022 Prohibited List and analyzed according to the applicable WADA Technical Document for EPO in force.

-Substances and/or Prohibited Methods within the scope of the TDSSA from a physiological risk and ergogenic benefit perspective.
 WADA also consulted with other ADOs, including NADOs and MEOs.

+&lt;sup>2 The acronym 'ERAs' is used in this Technical Document to describe the substances analyzed according to the applicable WADA Technical Document for EPO in force.

 The MLA requirements contained in Appendices 1 and 2 of the TDSSA are listed as a percentage of total eligible Tests in each specific analysis category.
-These MLAs are based on a Physiological Risk Assessment that considered physiological demand and non-physiological factors in each sport/discipline, as well as WADA-accredited Laboratory analytical capacity for the Prohibited Substances and/or Prohibited Methods, analyses conducted historically by ADOs, and a relative physiological and non-physiological comparison of sports/disciplines within similar categories.
+These MLAs are based on a Physiological

+Risk Assessment that considered physiological demands and non-physiological factors in each sport/discipline, as well as WADA-accredited Laboratory analytical capacity for the Prohibited Substances and/or Prohibited Methods, analyses conducted historically by ADOs, and a relative physiological and non-physiological comparison of sports/disciplines within similar categories.